It’s easy to make your own oven-dried tomatoes! These tomatoes are tangy and delicious, and will bring a ton of flavor to your recipes.

 - When they’re wrinkly and dried, you just store them in the fridge – either dry in a plastic bag, or with some olive oil in a sealed container.

 You do want to make sure that you slice the tomatoes evenly, if some are thicker than others, they won’t dry out evenly.
-I like this tool (affiliate link) for making sure the tomatoes are even, and for cutting down on the time it takes to slice a lot of cherry tomatoes.
+You need to use a sharp, serrated knife, and there is a special tool for holding the tomatoes while slicing them that makes this task a lot easier.
+See the recipe for that utensil.

-- If you store them in the refrigerator or freezer in a sealed plastic bag, these should keep for about six months.
+- If you store dried tomatoes in the refrigerator or freezer in a sealed plastic bag, these should keep for about six months.

 - If you store them in a jar with oil, these should be consumed within two weeks.